DialDefer: A Framework for Detecting and Mitigating LLM Dialogic Deference

 To test generalization to real-world conversations, we introduce \textbf{r/AIO}, derived from Reddit's r/AmIOverreacting community.
 In this forum, users (the original poster, or OP) share screenshots of conversations with another party and ask the community whether they themselves are overreacting.
 The community responds with verdicts: \emph{overreacting} (OR) or \emph{not overreacting} (NOR).
 Unlike the Unified Benchmark's minimal two-turn dialogues, r/AIO contains authentic, multi-turn, emotionally charged exchanges.

-\textbf{Constructing the Experimental Conditions.} We use r/AIO conversations as naturalistic content, but construct our own judgment statements to test attribution effects.
-Specifically, we create a judgment about Speaker~1 (the other party): \textit{``Speaker~1 is [NOT] overreacting.''} In $C_1$, this judgment is presented as an abstract statement to verify.
-In $C_2$, the identical judgment is attributed to Speaker~2 (the OP).
+\paragraph{Constructing the Experimental Conditions.} We use r/AIO conversations as naturalistic content, but construct our own judgment statements to test conversational judgment effects.
+We adopt the following role assignment throughout: Speaker~2 is the original poster (OP, whose judgment is evaluated) and Speaker~1 is the other party in the conversation (whose behavior is judged).
+Specifically, we create a judgment about Speaker~1: \textit{``Speaker~1 is [NOT] overreacting.''} In $C_1$ this judgment is presented as an abstract statement to verify.
+In $C_2$, the identical judgment is attributed to Speaker~2.
 This isolates whether speaker attribution changes model evaluation, using realistic conversational content.
-We derive ground truth from community consensus (the highest-upvoted reply).
-Since the community judges whether the \emph{OP} is overreacting, we invert this verdict to obtain ground truth for Speaker~1.
+We derive ground truth from community consensus (the highest-upvoted reply); since the community judges whether the \emph{OP} is overreacting, we invert this verdict to obtain ground truth for Speaker~1.
 For example, if the community rules the OP is NOR, this typically implies Speaker~1's behavior was unreasonable (effectively OR).
 This inversion assumption holds in most interpersonal conflicts where one party seeks external validation; we discuss edge cases in Limitations (\S\ref{sec:limitation}).
 Moreover, we replace first-person pronouns with abstract speaker labels, preventing confounds from first-person framing~\citep{wang2025whentruth}.

-\textbf{Design Rationale.} Our setup provides a conservative test of dialogic deference.
-The OP-authored narrative inherently frames Speaker~1 negatively.
-Under factual framing ($C_1$), models resist agreeing with judgments against Speaker~1 (average $C_1$ True accuracy = 31.0\% across models).
+\paragraph{Design Rationale.} Our setup provides a conservative test of dialogic deference.
+The OP-authored narrative inherently frames Speaker~1 (the other party) negatively.
+Under factual framing ($C_1$), models resist agreeing with judgments against Speaker~1 (average $C_1$ True accuracy = 33.2\% across models).
 Any increase in agreement when the same judgment is attributed to Speaker~2 ($C_2$) therefore reflects dialogic deference rather than narrative sympathy---the model defers \emph{despite} the narrative working against the judgment.
 We validate this interpretation through perspective reversal experiments (Appendix~\ref{app:perspective}), which show the effect reverses when we flip whose judgment is being evaluated.